An Information-Theoretic Framework for Receiver Quantization in Communication

-For quantization at communication receivers, we need parallel results to characterize the optimal loading factor, which is essential for the design of AGC.
+For quantization at communication receivers, we need parallel results to characterize the optimal loading factor, which is essential for the design of the AGC.
 We note that, although the importance of AGC design in the presence of output quantization has been recognized for a long time \cite{VO79,LozanoRangan}, it was only investigated by numerical results in several works; see, e.g., \cite{MR06,MC06,AGCADC,Krone10,Roth-Nossek17}.

 Similar to the AQNM, there is also an additive noise model for source quantization \cite{Bennett48,Gray-Neuhoff98,GG}, which approximates the quantization error as an independent white noise term added to the quantizer input (but does not include a scaling factor like that in the AQNM), though the ``noise'' is in fact a deterministic function of the input.
 The quantization error can be white (uncorrelated between samples) when the source is i.i.d., and it is approximately uncorrelated with the input when the resolution is sufficiently high.
 So the model may give a useful approximation under certain circumstances (see, e.g., \cite{Macro}).